 It would be reasonable to ask why a tradition that pre-dates electric clocks has anything to add to a workflow built around Swiss Ephemeris precision.
 Two reasons answer that.

 First, the Tatkalika tests are tests of internal consistency in the chart itself.
-The Pranapada Sphuta is computed from the time of day and is then expected to fall in a specific family of houses from the Lagna; the Lagna is computed independently from the time and place.
+The Pranapada Sphuta is computed from the elapsed time between sunrise and birth and is then expected to fall in the houses that BPHS names as auspicious from the Lagna; the Lagna is computed independently from the time and place.
 The two are not derived from each other.
 When they line up as the classical rule requires, the chart is internally consistent under the rule.
 When they do not, something in the input (typically the birth time) is wrong.
 This kind of internal consistency check is independent of any modern technique and remains diagnostic regardless of how precise the underlying ephemeris is.

 Second, the Tatkalika tests are unusually sensitive to small time corrections.
-The Pranapada Sphuta in particular advances much faster than the Lagna does, sometimes by tens of degrees per hour, which means a five-minute correction can carry it across a house boundary that the Lagna itself would not cross.
+The Pranapada Sphuta in particular advances much faster than the Lagna does, enough that a five-minute correction can carry it across a house boundary that the Lagna itself would not cross.
 That sensitivity is what makes the Tatkalika tests useful at the fine-tuning stage of a rectification, after a coarser method (life events, AI search, or an honest family memory) has already narrowed the candidate window to thirty minutes or less.

 What the Pranapada Is

 The Pranapada Sphuta is the central Tatkalika rectification tool in classical Jyotish.
-Its name combines prana (a unit of time, classically counted as four seconds) and pada (a quarter, a foot, a step).
-In its simplest reading, the Pranapada is a refined longitude derived from the number of pranas elapsed since sunrise (for a daytime birth) or since sunset (for a night-time birth), processed through a fixed formula and expressed as a position somewhere on the zodiac.
+Its name combines prana (a breath or life-force measure) and pada (a quarter, a foot, a step).
+In its practical astrological use, the Pranapada is a refined longitude derived from the elapsed time between local sunrise and birth, processed through a fixed formula, and expressed as a position somewhere on the zodiac.

 The Formula in Practical Terms